AnkieFan/NotesDumpingGround/LP/chapter6.md

 + **superoptimal**: "beyond optimality" and not feasible
   + at least one basic variable is negative, top row non-negative
 + Neither feasible nor superoptimal: at least one basic variable is negative, at least one element in the top row is negative

+#### which is the more efficient way
+Less constraints has more efficient

+## Complementary Slackness Property
+surplus variable of y * decision variable of x = 0
+decision variable of y * slack variable of x = 0